lgarceau768/ms_iot_platform_v2/docs/README.md

                 - officeName
                 - officeLocation
                 - roomName
-                - deviceName
+                - deviceName ???Is this pulled from the cloud or the device??
+The device should already have a unique device name on it
 - Remove the can message from `const.CAN_DATA`

 ## Record Data to .csv file
 - Will record new can messages to the `.csv` file in `data/***.csv`
-- Format of fileName:
-        `deviceName = socket.gethostname()`
+- Format of fileName:  (should match old format alpha010_11112019_133131.csv deviceID_mmddyyyy_hhmmss.csv) `deviceName = socket.gethostname()`
         `timestamp = datetime.datetime.now()`
         `timestamp = '%i-%i-%i_%i:%i' % (timestamp.year, timestamp.month, timestamp.day, timestamp.hour, timestamp.minute)`
         `fileName = '%s_canData_%s.csv' % (deviceName, timestamp)`
-- Message needs to be of this format:
+- Message needs to be of this format:  (should match old format 07/25/2019 18:31:08:031  ID: 0x08 Message: 00 06 c0 00 00 00 00 00 timestamp in 1 column, can message in 2nd column )
         `String:   `
         `YYYY-MM-DD HH-MM-SS.MMMM ID: Ox### Message: ## ## ## ## ## ## ## ##`
   - Syntax to format a Can Message: